jvavrik/jamesvavrik.com/_drafts/2021-08-20-scenario-driven-development.md

 For me, this was a career changing discovery.
 While Unit Testing, UI Testing, and Integration Testing have always been powerful tools in my toolbox, it always felt like something was missing.

+BDD is the cross section of Unit, UI, and Integration Testing

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.